Investors dump Canadian stocks, bet on more rate cuts as oil slumps

-TORONTO (Reuters) - Canada’s main stock index fell on Monday by the most since Black Monday in 1987 and the loonie hit a near-three-year low as a plunge in oil prices rattled investors, with pressure rising on the Bank of Canada to cut interest rates further.
+TORONTO, March 9 (Reuters) - Canada’s main stock index fell on Monday by the most since the 2008 global financial crisis and the loonie hit a near-three-year low as a plunge in oil prices rattled investors, with pressure rising on the Bank of Canada to cut interest rates further.

-The Toronto Stock Exchange Composite Index .GSPTSE, which has a 15% weighting in energy stocks, closed down 10.3%, its biggest drop since the October 1987 stock market crash, as Saudi Arabia and Russia signaled they would compete on price rather cut output further.
+The Toronto Stock Exchange Composite Index, which has a 15% weighting in energy stocks, was last down about 9%, its biggest drop since December 2008, as Saudi Arabia and Russia signaled they would compete on price rather cut output further.

-The price of oil CLc1, one of Canada’s major exports, fell as much as 34% to its lowest level since February 2016, at $27.34 a barrel.
+The price of oil, one of Canada’s major exports, fell as much as 34% to its lowest level since February 2016, at $27.34 a barrel.

-The energy sector on the Toronto Stock Exchange .SPTTEN tumbled by 27.2%, with Cenovus Energy Inc (CVE.TO) down more than 50%, while the Canadian dollar slumped to its weakest intraday level since May 2017 at 1.3760 to the U.S. dollar.
+The energy sector on the Toronto Stock Exchange tumbled by about 26%, with Cenovus Energy Inc down more than 50%, while the Canadian dollar slumped to its weakest intraday level since May 2017 at 1.3760 to the U.S. dollar.

 “Crazy moves in USD-CAD over the last 24 hours,” said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.
 “The plunge in the price of oil adds tremendous pressure on the BoC and on the Fed to cut further.”